elementary/docs/writing-apps/code-style/class-construction.md

 }
 ```

-It receives a value of `foo` as an argument, which is passed when we initialize an object with `new MyClass(foo)`.
+`MyClass` also contains a constructor; it describes what arguments are required to construct the class.
+We've declared here that in order to construct `MyClass`, we need an `int` passed in when we initialize a new object such as with `var new_class = new MyClass (5);`

-Inside the block, we have a special `Object ()` call, in which we specify a property and its value, `Object (foo: foo)`.
-This sets the value of the integer property defined earlier to the value received as an argument.
-It is equivalent to saying `this.foo = foo`.
+Inside the constructor, we have a special `Object ()` call, in which we specify a property and its value, `Object (foo: foo);`.
+This sets the value of the integer property `foo` defined earlier to the value received as an argument.
+It is equivalent to saying `this.foo = foo;`.

-When using GObject-style construction, the `Object ()` call should be the only statement inside the constructor.
-Any other logic goes inside the `construct` block, which we see next:
+## The Construct Block

 ```csharp
 construct {